Mironio/next-template/README.md

 - added `models` folder with interface example
 - Added Tailwind Material and Heroicons
 - Added set of favicons as an example.
 They were generated via https://realfavicongenerator.net/
-- added React Query with trivial GET example
+- added React Query with trivial GET, GET by Id, POST examples
 - added React Query Eslint
 - added dev-mock script with an ability to switch to mocked api/mock endpoints
 - added primitive pino logger for api routes